Sleep disorder: Insomnia

 Insomnia is a prevalent form of sleep deprivation.
 Individuals with insomnia may have problems falling asleep, staying asleep, or a combination of both resulting in hyposomnia - i.e. insufficient quantity and poor quality of sleep.

 Combining results from 17 studies on insomnia in China, a pooled prevalence of 15.0% is reported for the country.
 This result is consistent among other East Asian countries; however, this is considerably lower than a series of Western countries (50.5% in Poland, 37.2% in France and Italy, 27.1% in USA).
 Men and women residing in China experience insomnia at similar rates.

 A separate meta-analysis focusing on this sleeping disorder in the elderly mentions that those with more than one physical or psychiatric malady experience it at a 60% higher rate than those with one condition or less.
 It also notes a higher prevalence of insomnia in women over the age of 50 than their male counterparts.

-A study that was resulted from a collaboration between Massachusetts General Hospital and Merck describes the development of an algorithm to identify patients with sleep disorders using electronic medical records.
+A study which resulted from a collaboration between Massachusetts General Hospital and Merck describes the development of an algorithm to identify patients with sleep disorders using electronic medical records.
 The algorithm that incorporated a combination of structured and unstructured variables identified more than 36,000 individuals with physician-documented insomnia.

 Insomnia can start off at the basic level but about 40% of people who struggle with insomnia have worse symptoms.
-There are treatments that can help with insomnia and that includes medication, planning out a sleep schedule, limiting oneself from caffeine intake, and cognitive behavioral therapy.
+Treatments that can help with insomnia include medication, creating and following a sleep routine, limiting one's caffeine intake, and cognitive behavioral therapy for insomnia.

 Obstructive sleep apnea

-Obstructive sleep apnea (OSA) affects around 4% of men and 2% of women in the United States.
-In general, this disorder is more prevalent among men.
-However, this difference tends to diminish with age.
-Women experience the highest risk for OSA during pregnancy, and tend to report experiencing depression and insomnia in conjunction with obstructive sleep apnea.
+Obstructive sleep apnea affects around 4% of men and 2% of women in the United States.
+While the disorder is more prevalent among men, this difference tends to diminish with age.
+Obstructive sleep apnea is more prevalent among women during pregnancy, and women tend to report depression and insomnia in conjunction with obstructive sleep apnea.

 In a meta-analysis of the various Asian countries, India and China present the highest prevalence of the disorder.
-Specifically, about 13.7% of the Indian population and 7% of Hong Kong's population is estimated to have OSA.
-The two groups in the study experience daytime OSA symptoms such as difficulties concentrating, mood swings, or high blood pressure, at similar rates (prevalence of 3.5% and 3.57%, respectively).
+Specifically, about 13.7% of the Indian population and 7% of Hong Kong's population is estimated to have obstructive sleep apnea.
+The two groups in the study experience daytime symptoms such as difficulties concentrating, mood swings, or high blood pressure, at similar rates (prevalence of 3.5% and 3.57%, respectively).

+Obesity and sleep apnea

+In obese individuals, excess fat in the upper respiratory tract can lead to breathing difficulties during sleep and lead to obstructive sleep apnea.
+As obesity is a risk factor for obstructive sleep apnea, it is essential to screen obese individuals for obstructive sleep apnea and related disorders.
+Additionally, both obese and obstructive sleep apnea patients are at greater risk of developing a metabolic syndrome.
+Implementing dietary control in obese individuals can have a positive impact on sleep problems and help alleviate associated issues such as depression, anxiety, and insomnia.
+Excessive daytime sleepiness caused by obstructive sleep apnea may promote an inactive lifestyle, possibly contributing to obesity.